 1.2 States of Service

-When a recurring service is created, components added in it goes into the ‘Pending’ state.
+When a recurring service is created, components added in it go into the ‘Pending’ state.
 The state changes to ‘Active’ when the service event is initiated and is marked ‘Completed’ when it ends.
 These actions must be taken manually by the user.

 Pending: In this state, assets associated with the component(s) defined in the recurring service are automatically sent to a Pending Service state.